ebalynn/Balynn.Maths.Fraction/README.md

 # Balynn.Maths.Fraction
-Implementation of Fraction in C#
+Implementation of Fractions in C#